arsuk/ip-mdb-client-demo/readme.txt

 1) instantpayments_mybank_originator_payment_request (lookup in the IPTestServlet)
 2) instantpayments_mybank_beneficiary_payment_response (lookup in the IPBeneficiaryRequestBean)
 3) instantpayments_mybank_echo_response (lookup in the IPEchoRequestBean)
 If the filenames are not mapped in the configuration files then the 'mybank' names are used as shown below.
-It is possble to define multiple sets of beans to simulate multiple banks if so desired.
+It is possible to define multiple sets of beans to simulate multiple banks if so desired.

 The process flow is as follows: